ArianeBeaudin/arianebeaudin.github.io/_posts/2020-07-02-speculation-on-the-impact-of-the-loss-of-matriarchy.md

 ---
 layout: post
-title: Speculation on the impact of the loss of matriarchy
+title: speculation on the impact of the loss of matriarchy
 ---

-## And on the loss of a proper womanhood
+## and on the loss of a proper womanhood

 Could women have lost their womanhood of the old days because they have nothing to collectively nurture and care about anymore?